-The iMGP High Income Fund (the "High Income Fund") seeks to generate a high level of current income from diverse sources, consistent with the goal of capital preservation over time.
-Capital appreciation is a secondary objective.
+The iMGP High Income Fund (the "High Income Fund") seeks to achieve long-term returns with lower risk and lower volatility than the stock market, and with relatively low correlation to stock and bond market indexes.
+A high level of current income is a secondary objective.